solana-developers/solana-cookbook/docs/integrations/jupiter.md

 ### Loading the Jupiter instance

 Jupiter instace is being created with the provided configurations.
-There are alot of options present to know more about it. [link](https://docs.jup.ag/jupiter-core/full-guide)
+There are alot of options present to tinker with to know more about it. go [here](https://docs.jup.ag/jupiter-core/full-guide)

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>